Size-dependent commensurability and its possible role in determining the frictional behavior of adsorbed systems

-An excellent fit of the PES for the Xe/GL system is obtained by using the Buckingham pairwise potential for the Xe-C interactions, while the Xe-Au(111) interaction is accurately described by means of the analytic function proposed in Ref.~\onlinecite{modelxe} for rare gas on metals.
-The MD simulations performed in the second part of our work show that at low temperatures and coverages the Xe atoms deposited on graphene cluster in small islands.
-The island size increases with the temperature due to an increased particle diffusion on the substrate.
-The island size increases also with coverage until the Xe layer percolates and an unique patch of coalesced islands is formed.
-We monitor the island commensurability during their growth both by a visual and quantitative method based on the calculated structure factor.
-The results uncover the existence of a close correlation between the island size and commensurability: small islands are in registry with the substrate, while larger islands are less commensurate.
-The simulations repeated in equivalent conditions on gold reveal a similar trend, but a much lower commensurability is found for every considered temperature and coverage.
-Considering the close relation between the static friction and the interfacial commensurability, \cite{Reguzzoni2012} our results can explain the existence of a critical coverage for the depinning transition and its dependence on temperature as observed in QCM experiments.\cite{mistura} Furthermore, they confirm the theory on the size dependence of static friction, according to which nominal incommensurate interfaces becomes commensurate below a critical size.\cite{Reguzzoni2012} The critical size, that depends on the interparticle interaction strength and the potential corrugation, is dominated by the lattice misfit.
-The latter dependence accounts for the different frictional behavior observed for the Xe/GL and Xe/Au systems.
+An excellent fit of the PES for the Xe/GL system is obtained by using the Buckingham pairwise potential for the Xe–C interactions, while the Xe–Au(111) interaction is accurately described by means of the analytic function proposed in Ref.~\citenum{modelxe} for rare gas on metals.